jrlarsen/GetProgramming/Chapter 10 - Bracket notation: flexible property names/chapter10.md

  *    include an items array assigned as
  *    a property of the this object.
  *
- * 3) Add an addItem method to the prototype
+ * 3) Add an addItem method to the constructor
  *    that lets you add items to
  *    the items array.
  *
- * 4) Add a showItems method to the prototype
+ * 4) Add a showItems method to the constructor
  *    that displays the items in
  *    the items array.
  *